joshmccall221/gitbook/articles/getting_started_with_you_tube.md

 # Getting Started With YouTube <br /> (180 min and counting)

 ## Intro
 Blogs, technical write-ups, talks ... check, check and check.

-YouTube...
+And now YouTube...
 CHECK!
   > This is the HowTo I never found

 I have put off doing technical video ... until now.